👁️ Introduction: More Than Meets the Eye

 🧠 The Science Behind the Mind–Body Connection

 Your eyes are not isolated organs — they are extensions of your brain.
 The optic nerve carries over a million nerve fibers that connect directly to the visual cortex, which processes everything you see.
+When researchers ask, can meditation improve eye health, they look at how reducing mental stress physically lowers intraocular pressure

 When you experience stress, your body releases cortisol and adrenaline.
 These hormones constrict blood vessels, increase eye pressure, and reduce tear production.
 Over time, this leads to: